 Once you have created and activated your account, start an initial deployment to the cloud provider of your choice which is ideally in the same region as your Divio project to minimise the time differential.

 While the deployment is in progress, be sure to note the one-time credentials (username, password, APM secret token etc.).
 Existing credentials cannot be revealed once deployed and will require resetting.

 Once your Elastic deployment is complete, from the Divio Control Panel, install the free "Divio Telemetry" addon into the application you wish to observe.

-Add the folowing to your .env-local file:
+Add the following to your .env-local file:

 DEFAULT_APM_DSN = https://DIVIO_APP_NAME:APM_SECRET_TOKEN@ELASTIC_HOSTNAME.co:443

-Note that the APM_SECRET_TOKEN and ELASTIC_HOSTNAME should reflect your settings in the Elastic Cloud.
-Your ELASTIC_HOSTNAME can be found through the Elastic deployment dashboard by copying the link the "APM Server URL".
+Note that the APMSECRETTOKEN and ELASTICHOSTNAME should reflect your settings in the Elastic Cloud.
+Your ELASTICHOSTNAME can be found through the Elastic deployment dashboard by copying the link the "APM Server URL".

 We can begin locally testing the connection with Elastic APM Server by running "divio project update" followed by "divio project up" to launch your local project.

 Once your project is launched, login to the APM service through the Elastic Cloud control panel using your noted credentials.
 You may have to wait a few minutes for your local data to become available in the APM application.